ocarlsen/junit-mock-logger/README.md

-# junit-mock-logger
+# mock-logger
-Examples of mocking different Loggers with various permutations of Mockito/JUnit.
+Examples of testing different Loggers, with various permutations of frameworks.